Home > Articles > CAT Preparation Tips For Non-Engineering Students

 • Assess your current knowledge and skills in each of the three sections.
 Identify your strong areas and the topics that need more attention.
 This self-assessment will help in creating a study plan.

 • For non-engineering students, the QA section can be tough.
-Start with revising basic math concepts from 10th standard, like arithmetic, algebra, geometry and number systems.
+Start with revising basic math concepts from the 10th standard, like arithmetic, algebra, geometry, and number systems.
 Consistent practice is the key to mastering quant.
 Solve different types of problems daily to build speed and accuracy.

 • Take regular mock tests to track your progress and know the types of questions that come in the exam.

-• VARC is a strength for non-engineering students due to their diverse academic background.
-Develop a reading habit of newspapers, magazines and novels to improve comprehension and vocabulary.
+• VARC is a strength for non-engineering students due to their diverse academic backgrounds.
+Develop a reading habit of newspapers, magazines, and novels to improve comprehension and vocabulary.
 Practice reading comprehension passages and verbal ability questions regularly to improve speed and accuracy.

 • CAT preparation is a long and tough journey.
 Stay motivated and positive.
 Set small goals and reward yourself when you achieve them.
 Surround yourself with family and friends who support your efforts.

-What are the common mistakes to avoid in CAT exam?
+Common mistakes to avoid in the CAT exam

 When preparing for the CAT exam, avoid these common mistakes to do well.
 Here’s what to avoid: